 - Section 5.3.8. of the 2020 WMP Guidelines on resource allocation requires the utilities to describe their risk spend efficiency analysis.
 The 2020 WMP Guidelines state that, "Risk spend efficiency is an estimate of the cost-effectiveness of wildfire mitigation initiatives.
-This is calculated by dividing the mitigation risk reduction benefit by the mitigation cost estimate-based on the full set of risk reduction benefits estimated from the incurred cost." - Guidance Resolution WSD-002 (Guidance-1) found a deficiency in the lack of RSE information in the utilities' 2020 WMPs.

-The CPUC is actively considering how the utilities manage their wildfire mitigation tools in the deenergization (PSPS), undergrounding, microgrid, and other proceedings.
-Additionally, the CPUC approves RSE methodologies, Risk Assessment and Management Phases (RAMP) of utility General Rate Cases (GRC), and Safety Model Assessment Proceedings (S-MAP).
+This is calculated by dividing the mitigation risk reduction benefit by the mitigation cost estimate-based on the full set of risk reduction benefits estimated from the incurred cost." - Guidance Resolution WSD-002 (Guidance-1) found a deficiency in the lack of RSE information in the utilities' 2020 WMPs. - The CPUC is actively considering how the utilities manage their wildfire mitigation tools in the deenergization (PSPS), undergrounding, microgrid, and other proceedings.
+Additionally, the CPUC approves RSE methodologies, Risk Assessment and Management Phases (RAMP) of utility General Rate Cases (GRC), and Safety Model Assessment Proceedings (S-MAP). - Senate Bill 901 as codified in Public Utilities Code section 8386(c)(11) and (12), requires the utilities to adhere to RAMP decisions in their respective WMPs.